vianneyfaivre/jpa-entity-graph-issue/README.md

 ## How to reproduce

+Tested with Spring Boot 2.2.4.RELEASE and Hibernate 5.4.10

 1. run `mvnw.cmd spring-boot:run`
 2. send the http request `GET http://localhost:8080/customers/1`
 3. Check the stacktrace in the logs

 ## Possible solution